 The official “Star Wars” app was not made a long time ago, nor in a galaxy far, far away, but it still captures the energy of the “Star Wars” franchise.
 The app offers augmented reality functions, video clips, photo stickers and even a virtual reality feature for Google Cardboard users.
 With all that the app has made available, is the Force with its App Store Optimization, or has it fallen to the dark side of the App Stores?

+The “Star Wars” app is a great app for fans of the franchise, and while its visual elements are great, its metadata usage, creatives and descriptions can be improved.
+Doing so could help improve its rankings in searches for not only “Star Wars” terms, but also terms related to the features it has to offer.
+Additionally, turning the long list of features into several smaller feature sets would better appeal to users by letting them see what the app has to offer at a glance.
 With all that the app has to offer, it needs to make sure users are fully aware of everything the app can provide to them.
 It can do this by adding more screenshots to show off more of its functions and reformatting the description to be easier to read.
 Until then, the app is on the iOS and Android Council, but not granted the rank of ASO master.